 The new and unique aspects of the invention are described in exhaustive detail.
 However, the experienced intellectual property lawyer knows the value of not getting overly specific.
 For instance, suggesting that an invention must adhere to certain dimensions isn’t wise because a competitor could simply copy the invention with different dimensions to avoid infringement.
 It is generally preferable to list a range of possible dimensions, any of which may be appropriate.

 The other essential part of the patent application is the claims.
 These claims more specifically point out aspects of the invention that you would like to protect.
 Ideally, this will include the new, unique, non-obvious features of the invention that make it worthy of patent protection.

 Why Is Patent Drafting Important?

-Each patent application that is submitted to the U.S. Patent and Trademark Office is reviewed by an Examiner.
+Each patent application is written and submitted to the U.S. Patent and Trademark Office to be reviewed by an Examiner.
 These Examiners are attorneys who, like intellectual property lawyers, have a specialized technical background.
 It is this background that qualifies them to review highly scientific and detailed patent applications.